bi-labor/es-mssql/docs/elasticsearch/exercise2.md

     ![Elasticsearch version](images/elasticsearch-version.png)

-1. Open a browser of your choice (_Kibana_ used to prefer _Chrome_, but you are free to experiment with others) and navigate to <http://localhost:5601>.
+1. Open a browser of your choice and navigate to <http://localhost:5601>.
 You should see _Kibana's_ starting page.
+Choose the "Explore on my own" option to get to the landing page.

     ![Kibana started](images/kibana-started.png)